 The above three priorities align with the underlying causes of most ill health and most deaths in Canada.
 In order to support COVID-19 vaccinations, some staff have been redeployed to support data management around vaccinations.
 Of 35 staff, 24 remain in their role supporting work on these health issues.
+However, on a temporary basis, 19 additional staff have been redeployed to support mass immunization while hiring and training takes place to fill critical immunization support roles.

-- Consolidation of resources around the previously mentioned three priorities - Elimination of engagement of populations in-person - Elimination of activities in schools, workplaces, and other public settings - Cessation of most cancer prevention work - Cessation of most healthy aging work - Cessation of most injury prevention work - Expansion of role of Tobacco Control Officers to also enforce Provincial emergency orders around physical distancing
+- Consolidation of resources around the previously mentioned three priorities - Elimination of engagement of populations in-person - Elimination of activities in schools, workplaces, and other public settings - Cessation of most cancer prevention work

+- Cessation of most healthy aging work

+- Cessation of most injury prevention work

+- Expansion of role of Tobacco Control Officers to also enforce Provincial emergency orders around physical distancing